-The maximum potential dose to an off-site individual from radiological releases from DOE air emission sources at PORTS in 2012 was 0.031 mrem/year.
-The combined dose from USEC, Inc. (the Lead Cascade) and DOE sources is also 0.031 mrem/year.
+The maximum potential dose to an off-site individual from radiological releases from DOE air emission sources at PORTS in 2013 was 0.047 mrem/year.
+The combined dose from USEC, Inc. (the Lead Cascade) and DOE sources is also 0.047 mrem/year.
 The dose from the USEC, Inc. sources is negligible compared to DOE sources.
 This dose is well below the 10-mrem/year limit applicable to PORTS and the approximate 311-mrem/year dose that the average individual in the United States receives from natural sources of radiation (NCRP 2009).

 DOE also completes a dose calculation using the CAP88-PC model for locations around the perimeter of the security fence of the PORTS process area (the limited access area).
 Emissions from the DOE radionuclide sources are used to determine the dose to a hypothetical person living at the fence line for the limited access area at each of the 16 directional sectors around the plant (i.e., north, north-northeast, northeast, east-northeast, etc.).
-In 2012, the maximum dose a hypothetical person living at the PORTS security fence line would receive from DOE radionuclide emissions was 0.10 mrem/year at the south-southeast sector of the security fence line for the limited access area.
-This maximum fence line dose (0.10 mrem/year) was used to determine the maximum dose a member of the public could receive from radiation released by PORTS in 2012 (1.3 mrem/year) instead of the dose to the person who actually lives at the most exposed point near the plant (0.031 mrem/year) because the dose calculations use a worst-case approach; that is, the dose calculations assume that the same individual is exposed to the most extreme conditions from each pathway.
+In 2013, the maximum dose a hypothetical person living at the PORTS security fence line would receive from DOE radionuclide emissions was 0.34 mrem/year at the north sector of the security fence line for the limited access area.
+The maximum security fence line dose increased in 2013 (0.34 mrem/year) versus the 2012 maximum property fence line dose (0.10 mrem/year) due to differences in the distances to the sources and the close proximity of one of the radionuclide emission sources to the north sector of the security fence line.

+This maximum fence line dose (0.34 mrem/year) was used to determine the maximum dose a member of the public could receive from radiation released by PORTS in 2013 (1.4 mrem/year) instead of the dose to the person who actually lives at the most exposed point near the plant (0.047 mrem/year) because the dose calculations assume that a person is exposed to the maximum dose calculated from each pathway.

 The collective dose (or population dose) is the sum of the individual doses to the entire population within 50 miles of PORTS.
-In 2012, the population dose from PORTS emissions was 0.31 person-rem/year, (0.31 person-rem/year from DOE sources and 0.000053 person-rem/year from USEC, Inc.).
+In 2013, the population dose from PORTS emissions was 0.256 person-rem/year, (0.256 person-rem/year from DOE sources and 0.000046 person-rem/year from USEC, Inc.).
 The population dose based on PORTS emissions was insignificant; for example, the average population dose to all people within 50 miles of PORTS from the ingestion of naturally-occurring radionuclides in water and food was approximately 19,630 person-rem/year based on an average dose of approximately 29 mrem/year to an individual (NCRP 2009).